AravindSuresh97/AravindSuresh97.github.io/_posts/2024-04-19-Error_while_exporting_Jupyter_Notebooks.md

-# Resolving Export Errors: Installing XeLaTeX and Pandoc for Jupyter Notebooks
+# Jupyter Notebook Export Errors: Installing XeLaTeX and Pandoc for Jupyter Notebooks

 Have you ever encountered frustrating errors while exporting Jupyter Notebooks? <br>
 I recently found myself in a similar predicament when attempting to export my notebooks to PDF and other formats. <br>